Introduction

 Localization of FlhF depends on FipA and HubP.

-Membrane anchoring of FipA is required for its function in regulating flagellum formation and proper FlhF localization
+The transmembrane and conserved cytoplasmic domains of FipA is required for its function in regulating flagellum formation and proper FlhF localization

 In order to identify the regions of FipA mediating its role in flagellum regulation, we next analyzed the N-terminal transmembrane domain for FipA membrane anchoring and its function in mediating proper flagellum production.
 When expressed in E. coli, a C-terminally GFP-tagged version of FipA (VpFipA-sfGFP) showed a clear membrane localization, while a FipA variant deleted for the predicted transmembrane (TM) domain between residues 7-27 (FipAΔTM), was diffusely localized in the cytoplasm (Fig. 4A).
 These observations show that FipA is indeed a membrane protein anchored by the predicted transmembrane domain.
 To then study the function of FipA membrane localization, the native fipA locus was replaced by a gene encoding a FipA variant lacking the N-terminal TM domain, and the resulting strain (fipA ΔTM) was analyzed for flagellum production.
 The V. parahaemolyticus strain carrying this mutation did not produce any flagella at all (Fig. 4B), as did the ΔfipA strain (Fig. 2D).
-Similarly, the fipA ΔTM mutation in P. putida had the same swimming defect as the deletion of fipA (Fig. 4C), indicating that the attachment to the membrane is essential for FipA function also in this species.

 Activity of FipA depends on FlhF and on its transmembrane domain.

 (A) Micrographs of E. coli cells expressing FipA-sfGFP from V. parahaemolyticus, and a truncated version lacking the transmembrane domain (ΔTM).
 The left panels display the DIC and the right panels the corresponding fluorescence images.
 The scale bar equals 5 μm.
-(B) Electron micrographs of V. parahaemolyticus wild-type and mutanzs cells lacking the transmembrane domain of fipA, respectively.
+(B) Electron micrographs of V. parahaemolyticus wild-type and mutant cells lacking the transmembrane domain of fipA, respectively.
 The corresponding quantification of the flagellation pattern is shown to the left of the micrographs.
 Note that the data for the wild-type cells is the same as in Fig. 2D, E. (C) Spreading behavior of the indicated P. putida strains (left) with the corresponding quantification (right).
 Loss of the FipA TM region phenocopies a complete fipA deletion.

 After validating an essential role for membrane anchoring of FipA, we analyzed in more detail the cytoplasmic DUF2802 domain.
 By aligning various FipA homologs, we identified a motif of conserved amino acids, and three of them (G110, E126 and L129 of VpFipA) were 100% conserved among FipA homologues (Fig. 5A).
 Therefore, we chose these amino acids for mutagenesis.
+Alanine substitutions of residues G110 and L129 abolished the interaction between VpFipA and VpFlhF in BACTH analysis, while the E126A substitution did not affect the interaction (Fig. 5B).
+All these variants were, however, still able to self-interact with wild-type VpFipA (Fig. 5B).
+Altogether, these results suggest that conserved residues in the DUF2802 domain support the interaction between FipA and FlhF, and that the self-interaction is mediated by a different region.

 Conserved residues in the domain of unknown function of FipA are essential for interaction with FlhF.